-- 1. Notice the phrase in verse 27, "Striving together..."
-This phrase gives us our English word "athletics."
-Paul is envisioning the church as a team, and he reminds them that teams work together if they are to win victories.
-Winning teams have camaraderie. - 2.
-We are all different and unique individuals, but we should be unified in our love for God, our love for His Word, our faith in Jesus Christ, and our desire to see His gospel spread throughout Daytona Beach and the world. - 3.
+- We are brought into a spiritual union with each other.
+But two things can be in union and still not be in unity.
+Illustration: two cats with their tails tied together - 4.
+That position of oneness should be lived out and practiced in our everyday relationships with one another.
+In other words, God wants us to live in unity as a church family.
+Romans 12:16; 1 Corinthians 1:10 - 5.
+We are all different and unique individuals, but we should be unified in our love for God, our love for His Word, our faith in Jesus Christ, and our desire to see His gospel spread throughout Daytona and the world. - 6.
 Satan's plan is to fracture the church with internal divisions.
-Why is this plan?
-Because if we are fighting each other, we won't have the energy or passion to fight him and to send out the gospel. - 4.
-Satan uses things like bitterness, gossip, a critical spirit, big egos, jealousy, etc. It doesn't always have to be a big issue.
-It can be a minor issue that he simply gets people to hold a grudge about.
-We need a constant application of Ephesians 4:32. - 5.
-Have you ever been on a team where there was one person who had to be in the spotlight and get all the praise?
-People like that make it difficult for the rest of the team. - A church is like a team.
-Each person has his or her assigned place or job, and if each person is doing that job it helps all the others on the team.
-Not everybody can be the quarterback or leading scorer.

-• Each person has to know his or her role on the team and fulfill it to the glory of God and the advancement of the gospel.
+Why is this his plan?
+Because if we are fighting each other, we won't have the energy or passion to fight him and send out the gospel. - Illustration: Three Stooges Curly accidentally hits Moe, Moe bops Curly back, Larry hits Moe for hitting Curly and before you know it, they are fighting each other instead of the bad guys.
+This happens in churches.
+Christians get to fighting each other instead of fighting the bad guys Satan and his host. - 7.
+Satan's plan is to divide and conquer.
+It is only as we strive together that we can overcome the wicked one. - 8.
+Satan uses things like bitterness, gossip, a critical spirit, big egos, jealousy, etc. It doesn't always have to be a big issue, it can be a minor issue that he simply gets people to hold a grudge about.
+We need a constant application of Ephesians 4:32. - 9.
+Ever been on a team where there was one person who had to be in the spotlight and get all the praise?
+He made it difficult for the rest of the team. - A church is like a team.
+Each person has his or her assigned place or job, and if each person is doing that job, it helps all the others on the team.
+Not everybody can be the quarterback or leading scorer. - Each person has to know his role on the team and fulfill it to the glory of God and the advancement of the gospel.

-Third, it will take courage
+Third, by displaying relentless courage

 - 1. As our church spreads the gospel of Christ, let's make one thing clear there are adversaries. vs. 28 - 2.
 As we already said earlier, Satan opposes the spreading of the gospel, and he uses people to accomplish this purpose. - 3.
-A Christian must have backbone and courage because not everyone will love you and pat you on the back when you share Christ as the only way to heaven, and you stand for the Bible as God's Word. - 4.
+A Christian must have backbone and courage because not everyone will love you and pat you on the back when you share Christ as the only way to heaven and when you stand for the Bible as God's Word. - 4.
 In fact, it very well could include a certain degree of suffering. vs. 29; cf. 2 Timothy 3:12 - 5.
 But Paul says, "Don't be terrified of your adversaries."
 In other words, don't be afraid of them.
-Then Paul gives the church several encouragements. - First, these battles demonstrate the reality of your salvation. vs. 28 - Second, it is a privilege to suffer for Christ. vs. 29 - Third, others are experiencing the same suffering. vs. 30 - Satan wants us to think that we are all alone in the battle and that we are the only one suffering. - Maybe you are here today and you feel like giving up.
-Don't do it.
-Take courage. - If we, as a church, are going to fulfill our God-given mission and proclaim the gospel of Christ, we must demonstrate relentless courage.
-2 Timothy 2:3
+Then Paul gives the church several encouragements. - First, these battles demonstrate the reality of your salvation. vs. 28 - It proves which team we're on.
+It shows that we belong to Christ and those who are persecuting do not. - Second, it is a privilege to suffer for Christ. vs. 29